 £14,900 per year (2023/24)

 90%of students agreed that the course is intellectually stimulating*

 Gain a real career advantage on this exciting degree which will put you at the forefront of future technologies.
-Taking a foundation year smooths your progress on the BEng (Hons) Electrical and Electronic Engineering, so that you are ideally placed to join one of the UK’s most in-demand professions.
+With the BEng (Hons) Electrical and Electronic Engineering on your CV, you can join one of the UK’s most in-demand professions.

 - Prepare for rewarding careers in areas as diverse as avionics, medical electronics, automotive electrical and electronic systems, electrical power generation, the rail industry or music and entertainment

 - Not sure about the type of engineering you want to study?
 Spend the first year covering all aspects of engineering and gain the multi-disciplinary skills and knowledge that employers are looking for

 - In year two, you have the option to switch your degree to either BEng (Hons) Motorsport Engineering or BEng (Hons) Mechanical Engineering or continue studying on BEng (Hons) Electrical and Electronic Engineering

 - Include an optional placement year as part of your studies to gain vital insights into professional practice

 - Study in an inspirational learning environment at our Markeaton Street site, home to our impressive STEM Centre and fully equipped with laboratories, workshops and the latest technology